twingly/twingly-search-api-node/README.md

 The `twingly-search` library talks to a commercial blog search API and requires an API key.
 Best practice is to set the `TWINGLY_SEARCH_KEY` environment variable to the obtained key. `Client` can be passed a key at initialization if your setup does not allow environment variables.

-Library is documented with [jsdoc](http://usejsdoc.org/).
-To generate documentation run next command
+The library is documented with [jsdoc](http://usejsdoc.org/).
+To generate the documentation run

 ```shell
 node_modules/.bin/jsdoc -r ./lib